aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/document/startTrackRevisions/_index.md

 expect(doc.revisions.at(1).dateTime).toEqual(DateTime.minValue);

 // We can accept/reject these revisions programmatically
-// by calling methods such as aw.Document.acceptAllRevisions, or each revision's Accept method.
+// by calling methods such as Document.acceptAllRevisions, or each revision's Accept method.
-// In Microsoft Word, we can process them manually via "Review" -> "Changes". doc.save(base.artifactsDir + "Document.startTrackRevisions.docx");
+// In Microsoft Word, we can process them manually via "Review" -> "Changes". doc.save(base.artifactsDir + "Revision.startTrackRevisions.docx");
 ```

 ## See Also